charliesabino/cs336-assignment2/cs336_systems/writeup.md

 | large      | 512             | 129.17 ± 0.11   | 267.12 ± 0.84   |
 | large      | 1024            | 280.65 ± 0.11   | 571.43 ± 0.12   |
 ================================================================================

+(b) What CUDA kernel takes the most cumulative GPU time during the forward pass?
+How many times is this kernel invoked during a single forward pass of your model?
+Is it the same kernel that takes the most runtime when you do both forward and backward passes?
+(Hint: look at the “CUDA GPU Kernel Summary” under “Stats Systems View”, and filter using NVTX ranges to identify which parts of the model are responsible for which kernels.)

+sm80_xmma_gemm_f32f32_f32f32_f32_tn_n_tilesize128x128x8_stage3_warpsize2x2x1_ffma_aligna4_alignc4_execute_kernel__5x_cublas
+takes longest time in the forward pass (46.8%).
+It is invoked 145 times per pass.

+(c) Although the vast majority of FLOPs take place in matrix multiplications, you will notice that several other kernels still take a non-trivial amount of the overall runtime.
+What other kernels besides matrix multiplies do you see accounting for non-trivial CUDA runtime in the forward pass?

+void at::native::elementwise_kernel<(int)128, (int)2, void at::native::gpu_kernel_impl_nocast<at::native::BinaryFunctor<float, float, float, at::native::binary_internal::DivFunctor<float>>>(at::TensorIteratorBase &, const T1 &)::[lambda(int) (instance 1)]>(int, T3)
+also takes a non trivial amount of time (4.1%).

+(e) Compare the runtime of the softmax operation versus the matrix multiplication operations within the self-attention layer of your model during a forward pass.
+How does the difference in runtimes compare to the difference in FLOPs?

+Despite requiring far fewer FLOPs, softmax takes roughly the same amount of time on average as computing the attention scores.